 These Parmesan breaded zucchini bites have been a winner with the boys!
 They do not just eat the breaded outside- they eat the whole squash!
 These healthy baked zucchini chips are like potato chips because you just can’t have one!
 Move over fatty French fries and onion rings and Hello! delicious crispy Parmesan breaded zucchini!

 While the boys and I were in Virginia visiting family my sister and I made these breaded Parmesan baked zucchini chips.
 Our nieces and nephew gave my mom the most mouth-watering ginormous marrow from their garden.
 It was just begging to be sliced, breaded and devoured!
 The key to making these Parmesan baked zucchini chips extra crispy on the outside is salt.
 Slice the zucchini into about ¼ inch slices then sprinkle salt on them to pull out extra water.
 Let the salt set for about 20 minutes then tap with a paper towel to remove the excess water that settles on the top.

 Zucchini's are packed with essential vitamins and minerals including vitamin C, vitamin A, potassium and is high in fiber.
-Zucchini is great for eye health, can help cure asthma and when eaten regularly lowers homocysteine levels.
+And they are also great for eye health, can help cure asthma and when eaten regularly lowers homocysteine levels.
 They are powerhouse vegetable all around!